Rhett Speer was a Renaissance Man…in every way. He was exceptional.

 Rhett was an Eagle Scout.

-Rhett was an engineer, a registered Microbiologist and Pathologist.
+Rhett was an Environmental Engineer, a registered Microbiologist and Pathologist.

 Rhett was in the US Army.
 He served in Vietnam in combat duty that is considered classified.
 He held the 20 year record for sharpshooting a Browning Automatic Rifle.